rknLA/yard-rest-plugin/README.markdown

 originally by [vWorkApp](http://www.vworkapp.com)
 rewritten for 0.3.0 by [rknLA](http://github.com/rknLA) with substantial help from [lsegal](http://gnuu.org/)

 A plugin for [Yardoc](http://yardoc.org/) that generates documentation for RESTful web services.

-## Install
+## Install original gem
     sudo gem install yard-rest

 It also requires the Jeweler gem if you plan to use the rake build tasks.